Image: Ben Hall

-This section answers questions we are often asked by people considering the RSPB in their Will.
-If your question is not answered here, please don't hesitate to contact us using the details at the bottom of the page.
+This section answers questions we are often asked by people thinking about including the RSPB in their Will.
+If your question is not answered here, please don't hesitate to contact us.

 Many people make false assumptions about what will happen to their estate if they do not have a Will.
 Not leaving a Will could result in lengthy and expensive complications for your family to sort out.

-Yes, although a Do it yourself Will may prove to be a false economy.
-One tiny error can invalidate the entire Will, so we recommend that you employ a solicitor to do the work.
+Yes, although a 'do it yourself' Will may prove to be a false economy.
+One tiny error can invalidate the entire Will, so we strongly recommend that you employ a solicitor to do the work.

 Many people prefer to see donations made to the RSPB in lieu of floral tributes.
-If this is stated in your Will the executors can make sure that your wishes are known.
-An inscription in one of the RSPB's In Memoriam books can be arranged where total donations amount to £250 or more.
+If this is stated in your Will, the executors can make sure that your wishes are known.
 The following wording will ensure that your wishes are met:

-If you have any queries on the wording please contact us through the details below.
+If you have any queries on the wording, please contact us.
 Further information on how family and friends can make In Memoriam gifts can be found in the In Memoriam section of the website.

-Your estate is everything that you own, including any life insurance policies that will be paid on your death.
+Your estate is everything that you own, including your house, money and any life insurance policies that will be paid on your death.

 In certain circumstances, we will be happy to act as your executors, and we are very experienced at doing this.

-IMPORTANT: please call us first, using the contact details below, to let us know your plans.
+IMPORTANT: please call us first to let us know your plans.
 If it is appropriate to proceed, we will be happy to provide you with the suggested wording for this part of your Will.